Lymah123/Hactoberfest2023/README.md

 Oct 29: I worked on a PR.

 Oct 30: I worked on a PR.
-I was off virtual coffee waiting list
+I was off virtual coffee waiting list.

+Oct 31: I made final update on Chimoney projact PR.